Roof Installation in Utah

 What to Expect When Your Contractor Installs Your Roof

-When you need a new roof, your contractor will discuss the details of the process with you before coming to install the roof, but there are certain steps that you can expect along the way.
+When you need a new roof installation in Utah, your contractor will discuss the details of the process with you before coming to install the roof, but there are certain steps that you can expect along the way.
 The primary stages of roof installation are as follows.

 - Removing the old roofing material.
 In many cases, your old roof will have to be removed before the new one is installed.
 Some roofing contractors choose to install a new roof over the old one to save time and money, but you should be sure to discuss this matter beforehand, as layering too many new roofs can cause them to fail prematurely.
 For the best results, removing the old roof down to the wood underneath it is typically recommended.